DMU Made: Creative Industries and Freelancing in Girona, Spain

 Trip description

-Are you studying a course like Drama, Performing Arts, Photography, Media Production or Graphic Design?
+Are you studying a course like Fine Art, Drama, Performing Arts, Photography, Media Production or Graphic Design?
 Creative Industries like these have high self-employment rates, so if you are likely to be working as a freelancer or your own boss after graduating, this is the trip for you.

 Through a series of workshops, industry visits and group tasks, you’ll develop entrepreneurial and practical skills which will help you both throughout your studies, and once you move on from DMU.

 From social media and personal branding, to market research and pitching, you’ll learn about new skills and put them to the test in the stunning area of Girona.
 During the trip, you’ll visit the University of Girona, and its school, ‘ERAM’, to learn what life is like at a University in the heart of Europe.
-ERAM is a student exhange partner of DMU, where students can spend a year studying abroad.
+ERAM is a student exchange partner of DMU, where students can spend a year studying abroad.

 Learning objectives